yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Right now, the Iris Xe can easily beat a Geforce MX450 in ASTC intensive games like `The Legend of Zelda: Tears of the Kingdom`, using less RAM and having no texture stuttering.
 Here, the E-cores are a blessing for shader building.

-Hopefully future Intel products offer better FP16, higher performance, longer driver life support, don’t base their pricing on software gimmicks like their competition, and add a much-needed separate compute queue.
+Hopefully future Intel products offer better FP16, higher performance, longer driver life support, don’t base their pricing on software gimmicks like their competition, and add a much-needed dedicated compute queue.

 ### Android